 - 5 cloves garlic peeled and very thinly sliced or minced

 - 2 cups arborio rice

-- ¾ cup aji amarillo paste more or less to taste, depending on how spicy it is and your heat tolerance
+- ¼–¾ cup aji amarillo paste more or less to taste, depending on how spicy your brand of aji amarillo is

 - ¾ cup dry white wine (or use more stock)

 - 2 teaspoons neutral cooking oil for frying